Small Business Funding

 There is no universal ceiling on a merchant cash advance.
 The amount is sized off your revenue, so the stronger and steadier your deposits, the larger the advance you can support.

-Most MCA offers land somewhere between roughly 50% and 250% of your average monthly revenue, though the exact range varies by lender and industry.
-A business doing $40,000 a month in deposits might see offers from the low tens of thousands up into the six figures across different lenders.
+Most MCA offers land somewhere between roughly 50% and 250% of your average monthly revenue, though the exact range varies by funder and industry.
+A business doing $40,000 a month in deposits might see offers from the low tens of thousands up into the six figures across different funders.

 The logic is simple: because repayment comes from a slice of daily sales, the advance has to be sized so the payments stay manageable against your real cash flow.